 Want to join Tree Corps?

 We are not currently accepting applications for Tree Corps, but stay tuned for the 2019 call for applications.

 Perhaps you are a tree care industry professional, a budding arborist or a tree care project coordinator – we want to hear from you!

 We are interested in connecting with program partners in many ways including as potential employers, guest instructors, or learning work sites.
-If you are interested in any of the above, or to learn more about taking part in the Tree Corps Career Fair, please contact Diana Sette, ISA certified arborist & arborist educator at firstname.lastname@example.org or 216.707.2876 to learn more.
+If you are interested in any of the above, or to learn more about taking part in the Tree Corps Career Fair, please contact ISA Certified Arborist Diana Sette, Tree Corps Manager & Arborist Educator at firstname.lastname@example.org or 216.707.2876 to learn more.